budude2/emporia-vue-local-extended/README.md

 This is a more advanced and much more easily configured Emporia Vue ESPHome Template.
 This is really made for users at the tail ends of the power monitoring bell curve.

+## Just copy over the example_config.yaml into your esphome dashboard and all of the required external components and sensor setups are pulled in and set up automatically.

-## Original Project
+### Original Project
 The original project (which provides the entirety of the underlying esphome component) here:
 - [Emporia Vue Local GitHub](https://github.com/emporia-vue-local)
 - [Project Documentation](https://emporia-vue-local.github.io/docs/tutorial/intro/)

-## What this does for you

-I didn't think that the original configuration was anything close to what the hardware was capable of, so I built my own configuration with some neat features:

 ### Simplified Configuration!
-  - Just include the package in your ESPHome and set up your sensors (and optionally, your areas)
-  - Automatically adjusts for 1-3 phase installations
+  - Automatically adjusts for 1-3 phase installations.
   - Automatically adjusts calculations based on your configured wiring layout

 ### More Measurements!